jquery/learn.jquery.com/CONTRIBUTING.md

 ---

-Depending on your level of experience with some of the workflows common to many open source projects, e.g., git/Github, the command line, and setting up a local development environment, contributing to this site may be a breeze or come with a bit of a learning curve.
+Depending on your level of experience with some of the workflows common to many open source projects, e.g. git/GitHub, the command line, and setting up a local development environment, contributing to this site may be a breeze or come with a bit of a learning curve.
 If you fit into the former group, great!
 Jump ahead to learn how to get started.